Edwinstowe – Time Line

 In 1834, following ‘The Poor Law Amendment Act Reforms’, the Parish became part of the Southwell Poor Law Union.

 In 1838, Christopher Thomson started the Penny Library.
 Self-help groups, financial support for the poor and ‘night classes’ for Reading, Writing, Maths, Music and Drawing were provided.
+Christopher Thomson in place 2019.

 The church bells (one dated 1662 and two dated 1752) were recast in 1889.
 The chancel was reroofed in 1892 and 5 years later the nave reroofed and the plaster removed from the walls.